-A Wheelchair Accessible Hackney Carriage Vehicle Licence will only be granted in respect of a "new vehicle" if it meets the following requirements:
+A Wheelchair Accessible Private Hire Vehicle Licence will only be granted in respect of a "new vehicle" if it meets the following requirements:

-□ The vehicle shall have a minimum door height and width and internal headroom equal to or larger than a London Taxi International FX4 Fairway Taxi.
-(These measurements are door width 680mm: door height 1270mm and inside height floor to roof 1320mm) Any aisle / gangway in such a vehicle should measure at least as wide as the minimum seat measurements. ☐ That they are capable of loading from the nearside or rear.
-One of the listed conversion certificates, if applicable; (i) European Community Whole Vehicle (M1) Type Approval, (ii) M1 Low Volume Type Approval (iii) National Small Series Type Approval (iv) Individual Vehicle Approval A Zero Emission Hackney Carriage Vehicle Licence will only be granted in respect of a "new vehicle" if it meets the following requirements: ☐ The vehicle shall not emit any emissions during its operation. ☐ The vehicle is powered by either a battery or a hydrogen fuel cell.
-A Ultra-low emission vehicles will only be granted in respect of a 'new vehicle' if it is: The vehicle is a plug-in hybrid with CO2 emissions less than 75g per km The vehicle is an extended range electric vehicles (E-Rev) with CO2 emissions less than 75g per km Or Until 30 th June 2024 A Standard hybrid vehicle will only be granted a licence in respect of a 'new vehicle', if it has CO2 emission levels less than 120g/km.
+The vehicle shall have a minimum door height and width and internal headroom equal to or larger than a London Taxi International FX4 Fairway Taxi.
+(These measurements are door width 680mm: door height 1270mm and inside height floor to roof 1320mm) Any aisle / gangway in such a vehicle should measure at least as wide as the minimum seat measurements.
+That they are capable of loading from the nearside or rear.
+One of the listed conversion certificates, if applicable; (i) European Community Whole Vehicle (M1) Type Approval, (ii) M1 Low Volume Type Approval (iii) National Small Series Type Approval (iv) Individual Vehicle Approval o Emission Private Hire Vehicle Licence will only be granted in respect of a vehicle" if it meets the following requirements: The vehicle shall not emit any emissions during its operation.
+The vehicle is powered by either a battery or a hydrogen fuel cell.
+A Ultra a-low emission vehicles will only be granted in respect of a 'new vehicle' if it is: The vehicle is a plug-in hybrid with CO2 emissions less than 75g per km The vehicle is an extended range electric vehicles (E-Rev) with CO2 emissions less than 75g per km Or Until 3 30 th June 2024 ndard hybrid vehicle will only be granted a licence in respect of a 'new vehicle', s CO2 emission levels less than 120g/km.